vanhsusu03/Restaurant-Management-App/README.md

 After that, you will see this screen: ![image](https://github.com/vanhsusu03/Restaurant-Management-App/assets/98511848/9b73b0f9-3cfe-4719-be10-3d046ebcd4d7)

 You can use Expo Go app (download from your mobile device) scan QR and start running this app.
-Or, you can use Androi Simulator extension for running on some IDE like Visual Studio Code, or running directly by using virtual device on Adroi Studio.
+Or, you can use Android Simulator extension for running on some IDE like Visual Studio Code, or running directly by using virtual device on Adroid Studio.

 ## :raising_hand: Questions
 If you have any questions about running this code, or this project, contact us - the developers: